NCAR/mpibind/README.md

 # mpibind
 ## MPI binding utilities for the NCAR Gust system
 The mpibind utilities are a set of universal tools for binding hybrid MPI + OpenMP applications.
-They support a "naked" MPI launch style where all relevant rank and thread layout information is taken from the PBS select statement, and not required on the mpiexec line.
+They support a "naked" MPI launch style where all relevant rank and thread layout information is taken from the PBS select statement, and not explicitly required on the MPI launch line.
 They are also MPI library agnostic and support the same launch syntax between Cray-MPICH and OpenMPI.
+The binding does not rely on MPI library binding syntax, but instead uses the standard Linux numactl tool.

 ## Usage
 mpibind \<binding style\> \<application\>